 Projects and plans directed by Brandes have been recognized with global awards from the World Bank and the Urban Land Institute; and with national awards from the American Planning Association, American Institute of Architects, the American Society of Landscape Architects, and the Environmental Design Research Association.
 Brandes has testified before Congress and has been quoted by the Wall Street Journal, the New York Times, the Washington Post and Wired magazine.
 He serves as chair of the District of Columbia Commission on Climate Change and Resilience, and on the advisory boards of the Urban Land Institute Center of Sustainability and Economic Performance, the United States Green Building Council LEED for Cities certification and the NoMa Parks Conservancy.

-Mr. Brandes has lectured widely on urban design and public space topics and has been quoted by the Wall Street Journal, New York Times, Washington Post and Wired.
-He serves on the board of several non-profit organizations, including the ULI Center for Sustainability and Economic Performance and the NoMA Parks Foundation.
-His education includes a Master of Architecture at the Harvard University School of Design, Fulbright Scholar at the Technical University Dortmund Institute of Spatial Planning, MIT Paul Sun Fellow at the Tsing Hua University School of Architecture and an A.B. in Engineering Science from the Dartmouth College Thayer School of Engineering.
+Brandes holds a Master of Architecture from the Harvard University Graduate School of Design, a Fulbright Scholarship at the Technical University Dortmund Institute of Spatial Planning, a MIT Paul Sun Fellowship at the Tsinghua University Institute of Urbanism, and A.B. in Engineering Science from Dartmouth College Thayer School of Engineering.